sachincmathew/GroceryStorePOS/README.md

 The application will expose a set of restful APIs that interface with any frontend GUI for a full fleged POS application for a grocery store.

 ## Docker Related
 Was able to create containers for the MySQL and the application.
-However the network configuration pending.
+However the network configuration is pending (application-container is unable to communicate with the MySQL-container).
-Currently unable to deploy using Docker.
+So, currently unable to deploy using Docker.

 ## Steps to run
 1. Clone the repository.